Dariasteam/Geode/README.md

 - Frontend: Currently contains a copy of the backend with minimal modifications, the bindings between Godot -GDNative- and backend (both code and linux x64 binary, we are working on instruction for compiling them) and some demostration scenes.

 ## Using it
-We provide some scenes for handling the connections with c++ libraries buttons and visual representations (the statistic plotter and network render) so you can focus on create your agent and the environment.
+We provide some scenes for handling the connections with c++ libraries, buttons and visual representations (the statistic plotter and network renderer) so you can focus on create your agent and the environment.
-Currently they are not as "default abstract scenes" as they should, there are still some elements adjusted for our simulations.
+Currently they are not as "default abstract scenes" as they should, there are still some elements adjusted for our test simulations.

 - Controller: contains the genetic algorithm and all GUI showed on gif above.
 It has a son called "AgentInstancer" in which you must spicify your agent scene and acts as the "born point" of them.